Suds on the River goes Zero Waste!

 How does a Zero Waste Event run?

-The goal at a Zero Waste event is to plan ahead to limit the amount of waste produced, by only distributing materials that are locally recyclable or compostable (no materials that have to be landfilled), and maximize reusable products.
+The goal at a Zero Waste event is to plan ahead to limit the amount of waste produced, pharmacy by only distributing materials that are locally recyclable or compostable (no materials that have to be landfilled), and maximize reusable products.
 Landfills have been shown to be the most environmentally detrimental option for legal waste disposal.
 Zero Waste services ensure that events have the smallest possible impact upon the environment.

-During a Zero Waste event, volunteers are stationed at the three-bin Zero Waste stations to assist patrons in sorting waste into the correct receptacles for compost, recyclables, or trash.
+During a Zero Waste event, patient volunteers are stationed at the three-bin Zero Waste stations to assist patrons in sorting waste into the correct receptacles for compost, recyclables, or trash.
 Through a partnership with WeCare Organics, Recycle Ann Arbor is able to collect more materials for composting than are accepted in the Ann Arbor curbside compost program or than can be composted at home.

 Recycle Ann Arbor has been able to offer expanded special events Zero Waste services in Washtenaw County due to a recent grant from the Ann Arbor Area Community Foundation which allowed the organization to purchase 20 compost and recycling bins from ClearStream Recycling, as well as a floor scale for tracking weights of all waste produced at events.